 Dell EMC is the enterprise and storage arm of Dell Technologies.
 Dell’s takeover of EMC in 2015 was the industry’s largest at the time.
 Dell EMC offers software-defined object storage under its Elastic Cloud Storage brand, but also offers appliance and software-only object storage systems.
 It claims a significantly lower total cost of ownership (TCO) than standard public cloud.

 HGST, now part of Western Digital, brands its object storage system as ActiveScale.
 This is provided as a turnkey solution, and is focused on large capacity and low TCO operations.
 HGST systems come with an S3 connector, so they can be combined with cloud-based storage for a hybrid system.

 HPE has a number of object storage systems under its Scaleable Object Storage label.
 This includes a partnership with Scality to offer its RING hybrid cloud storage architecture, as a software-based system.
 HPE supports connectors to AWS and Microsoft Azure.

 IBM offers a cloud object storage architecture via RESTful APIs.
 This allows applications to connect directly to object storage systems, and IBM cloud services, as well as operating across disparate datacentres.
 There are also S3 connections, as well as specialist services for collaboration, file sharing and archiving.

-Scality RING is a software-defined object storage system that works on industry-standard hardware, and includes S3 compatible APIs.
-The technology supports S3, for cloud, and NFS, for local volumes, and a connector for Azure Blob Storage.
+Scality RING is a software-defined object storage system that works on industry-standard hardware, and includes S3-compatible APIs.
+The technology supports S3 for cloud, NFS for local volumes, and a connector for Azure Blob Storage.
 Scality has also developed Zenko, an open source multi-cloud controller, for businesses that want to span storage across cloud providers.